Our main recommendation

 Why we chose it:

-The Stages Power has the essential features required of a kid’s electric toothbrush.
+The Pro 100 has the essential features required of a kid’s electric toothbrush.

 It is a good value option.

-The large textured grips help you and your child to hold securely onto the brush.
+The large textured grips help to hold securely onto the brush.

 The small round brush head is easy to move around your child’s teeth.